Firene11/Week-01-Challenge/README.md

 ## Description

-This challenge was created for boot camp students to learn how to refactor HTML and CSS to semtantic elements to create accessibility - when given a user story, scenerio-oriented acceptance criteria, a mock up and existing code.
+This challenge was created for boot camp students to learn how to refactor HTML and CSS to semantic elements to create accessibility - when given a user story, scenerio-oriented acceptance criteria, a mock up and existing code.

 ## Installation